DaveBitter/portfolio/content/articles/articles.md

       ### Increasing engagement with custom SEO

       SEO is an important aspect of any website, but even more for a blog platform.
-I dove into how we could leverage this for this platform.
+I dove into how I could leverage this for this platform.

       * 1.  __Creating dynamic tags__.
 Fortunately, Next.js provides a Head component to let you dynamically add nodes, like tags for SEO, to the head of the page.
 I use this to load page-specific tags dynamically per page.